Ruymy7/ProyectoNest_HIS/README.md

 This application is already deployed in https://his-project-nestjs.herokuapp.com/ for testing.
 As it is deployed in the Heroku free tier server, it will take some time to run the first time you connect after 30 minutes.

+## Already developed frontend

+Run the application in [this repository](https://github.com/Ruymy7/ProyectoAngular_HIS) to try this project.
+That app is also deployed in https://his-project-angular.herokuapp.com/ and connected to the backend of the current repository

 ## Installation

 Run `npm install` to install all dependencies of the project